 Each tab also features a “Bulk action” dropdown, allowing you to approve, lock, or clear all of the tab’s territories.

 - “Approve all” confirms all destination URLs, regardless of individual match accuracy.

 - “Clear all” removes all destination URLs.
 This does not remove the territories.

 - “Lock all” prevents all destination URLs from changing during a rescan.

 - “Copy from Default to all” adds the Default destination URL to all your territories.

 To add new territories to an individual service, simply select “+ Add territory” at the top of the service destination’s drop-down.
 You can then search for territories, by both full name and ISO code.

-Rescanning allows you to find the most up to date information available for all your service destinations.
-It can be done on a per link or per service basis.
+Scheduling a rescan allows you to find the most up to date information available for specific services.
+It can be done on a per-link or per-service basis.
 To learn more about rescanning, check out this page.

 Once you're satisfied with all your matches and service destinations, select the green “Update” button in the top right corner of the page.
 Then you preview your landing page by selecting “Landing page” on the left-hand menu.